Min(d)ing the President: A text analytic approach to measuring tax news: A topic model for measuring tax news

-This prior can be interpreted as postulating a prior belief equivalent to an additional observation of 10,000 tokens assigned to a given topic from the corresponding topic-term distribution; a relatively weak prior given the size of our dataset.
-In practice, the modified $\boldsymbol{\eta}_\text{inc}$ and $\boldsymbol{\eta}_\text{dec}$ act as `seeds', during each iteration of the estimation `nudging' the distributions of the relevant topics through the mechanism described in \ref{sec:dirichlet}.
 While the priors help us discern between the two topics of interest, the distributions are still predominantly determined through learning from the data.
 In particular, we see that a \textit{tax increase (decrease)} topic does not necessarily assign high probabilities to all the terms included in its lexicon.
 Moreover, each tax topic features terms that are not included in its lexicon, and can even feature terms from the other topic's lexicon.
 As a result, our approach is more robust to semantic misspecification than typical lexicon-based approaches as their impact is relatively small compared to that of the observed dataset.

 The additional benefit of using an LDA model is that the topic assignment on any given token is based not only on the topic distributions, but also on the other tokens in the document.
 In Appendix \ref{sec:pred_app} we compare the two approaches, and show that prevalence measures derived from a two-step LDA approach have much higher predictive power for future tax changes.